PGBBS/pgbbs.github.io/README.md

 ## TODOs

+- [ ] fix links from pages to posts
 - [ ] pick and add a favicon
 - [ ] add search functionality
 - [ ] add a timestamp "last modified: <file-date>" to template